 Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

-Are you fed up of times when your RCD keeps tripping for no apparent reason and shutting the electricity off in your house?
+Are you fed up with the constant tripping of your RCD and having it turn off the electricity in your home for no apparent reason?
 Perhaps the problem is that it keeps tripping even after you replace it.
 Why does this happen and what should you do about it?

-A RCD typically goes on the supply end of equipment it protects.
-It is often located inside a fusebox or on a distributionboard.
-An RCD may be built into some equipment.
+An RCD is typically located on the supply of the equipment it protects.
+This can be inside a fusebox, or on a board.
+An RCD could also be embedded into equipment.
 There are many different types that can fulfill different requirements.

 RCDs generally work by monitoring the current flow in a lower voltage circuit.
-They can detect a problem with the current flow and shut off power to the entire circuit.
-This prevents electrocution from causing severe injuries.
+If they detect an issue with the current flow they shut off the power to the entire system, which prevents electrocution or severe injuries.

 The RCD prevents electricity from flowing to your house or business in the case of a fault such as a short-circuit.
-The RCD can act as a safety device and a lifesaver.
+In simple terms, the RCD acts as a failsafe device and can be a lifesaver.

-There are many causes why your RCD keeps tripping.
-Below are some solutions.
+There are many reasons your RCD may keep tripping.
+Here are some of them.

-If you suspect that an appliance is causing your RCD trip, try unplugging all appliances in your home.
-Once the RCD has reset properly, then you can test it again.
+If you suspect that your RCD may be trippable, unplug every appliance in your home.
+Next, check to make sure your RCD resets correctly.
 If it does, try plugging in each appliance separately and resetting your RCD after each.

 Electrical Services